 With Apex Legends, Escape from Tarkov, Fortnite, and other FPS games, Shroud has shown time and again that he can pick up a new game exceptionally quickly.

 His natural talent for mechanics and game sense automatically ensure that he is at the highest skill levels in any first-person shooter.
 But is that enough?

 So could it be said that Shroud is the best player in the FPS genre?

 I would say yes if you could determine some “FPS IQ.”
-If you had all FPS players play all available FPS games in parallel and evaluated the statistics, Shroud would probably be number 1.
+If all FPS players played all available FPS games in parallel and evaluated the statistics, Shroud would probably be number 1.